Who can apply for a Personal Licence?

 Personal licences are "portable" between different premises throughout England and Wales and are valid for ten years; allowing a personal license holder to sell or authorise the sale of alcohol for consumption on or off any premises with a premises licence.

-An applicant must apply to the licensing authority for the area in which (s)he is ordinarily resident.
+An applicant must apply to the licensing authority for the area in which he or she is ordinarily resident.

 Please note that applications that do not meet the criteria detailed may be deemed invalid and subsequently rejected.